rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 This setting forces a node offline and allows only active connections.

-To bring the node back online, see: `Online Node After Maintenance`_.
+To bring the node back online, see: `Online node after maintenance`_.

-*Note: It is important to understand differences between* `Disable vs Offline`_.
+*Note: It is important to understand differences between* `Disable versus offline`_.

 Request body
 ^^^^^^^^^^^^